dlt-hub/dlt/docs/website/docs/reference/telemetry.md

   case of `dlt init` command, we also send the requested destination and data source names.
 - When `pipeline.run` is called, we send information when [extract, normalize and load](explainers/how-dlt-works.md) steps are completed.
-The data contains the destination name (e.g. `duckdb`), elapsed time, and if the step succeeded or not.
+The data contains the destination name (e.g. `duckdb`), destination fingerprint (which is a hash of selected destination configuration fields), elapsed time, and if the step succeeded or not.
 - When `dbt` and `airflow` helpers are used

 Here is an example `dlt init` telemetry message: